Season (sports): Postseason

 Many sports leagues have playoffs or "finals" that occur after the regular season is complete.
 A subset of the teams enter into a playoff tournament, usually a knockout tournament, generally a pre-determined number with better overall records (more wins, fewer losses) during the regular season.
 There are many variations used to determine the champion, the league's top prize.
 In many of these leagues, winning the league's top prize at the conclusion of the postseason is more important than winning the regular season.
-This includes the major professional sports leagues in the United States and Canada (MLB's World Series, the NBA Finals, the NFL's Super Bowl, the NHL's Stanley Cup Finals, the MLS Cup, and the CFL's Grey Cup), and the major Australian sports (BBL Grand Final, NBL Grand Final, A-League Grand Final, AFL Grand Final and NRL Grand Final).
+This includes the major professional sports leagues in the United States and Canada (MLB's World Series, the NBA Finals, the NFL's Super Bowl, the NHL's Stanley Cup Final, the MLS Cup, and the CFL's Grey Cup), and the major Australian sports (BBL Grand Final, NBL Grand Final, A-League Grand Final, AFL Grand Final and NRL Grand Final).

 European leagues have also started holding playoffs after a double round-robin "regular season".
 The Football League started its promotion playoffs in 1987, with the third up to the sixth-ranked teams participating for the final promotion berth (the two top teams are automatically promoted).
 Elsewhere, relegation playoffs are also held to determine which teams would be relegated to the lower leagues.
 One prominent top-level football league, the Eredivisie of the Netherlands, uses two different playoffs—one for relegation purposes, and the other to determine one of the league's entrants in the following season's UEFA Europa League.
-In Superleague Greece, which currently has two places in the UEFA Champions League and three in the Europa League, the teams that finish second through fifth in the regular season enter a home-and-away "playoff" mini-league.
+In Super League Greece, which currently has two places in the UEFA Champions League and three in the Europa League, the teams that finish second through fifth in the regular season enter a home-and-away "playoff" mini-league.
 Since one Europa League place is reserved for the country's cup winner, only three of the four teams are guaranteed a place in the next season's European competitions (unless both the cup winner and runner-up are already qualified for Europe by other means).
 The playoff determines the country's second Champions League participant, and the points at which the two or three Europa League entrants join that competition.
 Conversely, some leagues like the Premier League do not hold a postseason, and therefore these leagues' champions and relegation are instead based on the regular season records.